faberjs/faber-cli/README.md

 # Faber CLI

+> ⚠ This is a work in progress.

 Faber is a CLI that helps you creating/scaffolding new projects using custom boilerplates.

 You can **prepare your own boilerplates** to make them configurable for creating new projects with Faber, and pass custom parameters, data or actions to execute in the scaffolding of your new project.